SpendNode Rating for Jupiter

 Before rewards went live, Jupiter was easy to respect and easy to rank behind stronger cashback cards.
 It had good plumbing, good geography, and solid Solana-native utility, but not enough reason for a rewards-focused user to choose it first.

 Now it does.
 The base tier is already 4% on a free card, capped at $100 per month.
-That means the first $2,500 of monthly spend can generate a real $100 back.
+That means the first $2,500 of monthly spend generates the full $100 back.
 Referral milestones permanently raise the rate and cap:

 The honest way to read that table is:

-• the referral ladder is real upside, but not the core pitch for the average user
+- the referral ladder adds upside, but isn't the core pitch for the average user

 Cashback is credited after settlement to the Earn Balance in JupUSD, then can be moved to the card balance or an external wallet.
-So this is not points theater.
-It is stable-value cashback with a wallet step in the middle.
+The reward is stable-value cashback with a wallet step in the middle.

 Jupiter Global runs two modes: